 This is my absolute favorite trail to start on in Point Lobos.
 It’s hard for photos to do this trail justice, but we keep trying!
-This trail has almost unbelievable vistas, and yet the entire circuit is only a 0.8-mile loop from the nearest parking lot.
+It has almost unbelievable vistas, and yet the entire circuit is only a 0.8-mile loop from the nearest parking lot.
 Though there are inclines and steps, we’ve navigated it with young kids and grandparents without difficulty.

-Cypress Grove Trail leads you through one of only two wild groves of Monterey cypress trees remaining on Earth.
+The Cypress Grove Trail leads you through one of only two wild groves of Monterey cypress trees remaining on Earth.
 The other is Cypress Point on 17 Mile Drive.
 California first began acquiring acreage at Point Lobos State Reserve in order to protect these trees.
 As you enter the trail, you’ll see a sign stating that the grove is a memorial to Mr. and Mrs. A.M.
 Allan, the couple who owned and began conserving the land in an effort to preserve its unique beauty.

 With its dramatic ocean views and weathered trees covered in fuzzy-looking burnt orange algae, the trail feels otherworldly.
 The algae growth doesn’t harm the trees, but it does send a signal that this isn’t your everyday forest landscape!
 Though the loop itself is not long, I encourage you to take it in slowly.
 We try to explore each little detour that is open to visitors.

 As you can see in the photos, there are a few rocky inclines and many vistas are near steep cliffs.
-Some recommend not to bring young children accordingly.
-Our kids stay close by us on the trail, so we feel comfortable, but it may not be for every family.
+Some people recommend not bringing young children accordingly.
+Our kids stay close by us on the trail, so we feel comfortable here.
+But it may not be for every family.

 This is one of the most popular trails in a very popular park.
 We like to go on weekday mornings.
 It’s less crowded, and we can take our time and enjoy some sections of the trail to ourselves.
 I’m usually there by 8 am to grab a spot in the small parking lot near the trailhead.